TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-03-12-devcontainers.md

 ## Pro et contra

 The downsides are that it does take a little time getting used to, and you are losing some performance by running in a container instead of directly on your host-machine.
-If you try to run the containers bound against a windows file-system (i.e. skip the launching-from-wsl -part) your experience will be very slow, as the windows files and linux files don’t work the same way.
+If you try to run the containers bound against a windows file-system (i.e. skip the launching-from-wsl -part) your experience will be very slow, as the windows files and linux files don't work the same way.

 Upsides are that your environment is very contained, and re-creatable.
-It is easier to bring new developers into a working environment (no spending days getting them up and running) and you will no longer have developers with “special” setups that plain don’t work (or even worse – are the only ones that can compile some things).
+It is easier to bring new developers into a working environment (no spending days getting them up and running) and you will no longer have developers with “special” setups that plain don't work (or even worse – are the only ones that can compile some things).

-I have gotten into the habit of re-building my environment at least weekly to make sure I don’t have a particular, special setup.
+I have gotten into the habit of re-building my environment at least weekly to make sure I don't have a particular, special setup.
 If I find myself re-installing tools or extensions after every re-build I promote those to the setup in the `devcontainers.json` -file (or a script it calls), so it is repeatable.

 If you find yourself with a setup that takes a long time to re-create because you install many things, or a setup that becomes unacceptably varied because you do things like call on apt-get to install things during creation: you might want to build your development-machine once and push that as a container-image that everyone can go from.
 This makes your setup _even more_ repeatable.